• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Creamy Gochujang Pasta is deliciously creamy but not cloying.
-So tasty, you'll want to slurp up the sauce like a soup!
-Best of all, it's on your table in 15 minutes!
+This easy Korean Carbonara Pasta is deliciously creamy but not cloying.
+Slightly spicy and so tasty, you'll want to slurp up the fusion Korean Carbonara Buldak sauce like a soup.
+It's the perfect dinner recipe for one or two, but you can easily scale it up for a crowd.
+Best of all, this Asian Spaghetti is on your table in 15 minutes!

 Overhead shot of gochujang pasta spaghetti on a white plate.